 At first glance, you’d think the Becker BK2 will deliver the best of both worlds, a graceful beauty that can charm you with elegance while holding her own with the rough boys, but in the end she’s clumsy when she should be elegant and not really up to rough play.
 In either place, she just gets in the way.

 So I sold my Ka-Bar Becker BK2 off to the highest bidder, slightly used and abused but ready to try to please the next guy.
 Hope she does.

 The Becker BK2 taught me one thing: the perfect, do-it-all knife doesn’t exist.
 Heavy-duty needs and light-duty needs are mutually exclusive.
 I don’t believe in hybrids.
 A hybrid is the quintessential jack-of-all-trades, master-of-none, with emphasis on master of none.

 If you’re still strongly considering the Ka-Bar Becker BK2, here are a few more observations:

 1. The handle nuts came loose almost immediately.
 Annoying.
-I almost lost one of them in the wild.
-Carry an allen wrench always.
+I nearly lost one of them in the wild.
+Use thread lock and carry an allen wrench always.

 2. Putting a section of bike tube on the BK2’s handle is a great idea.
 Improves the grip 100%.